Nbouchek/alcall/IMPLEMENTATION.md

 ## Phase 2: Real-time Features (Weeks 13-16)

+> **All real-time features in this phase MUST be highly tested and meet ALL requirements in README.md and IMPLEMENTATION.md.**

 ### 1. WebSocket Implementation
 - [ ] **Connection Management**
   - [ ] WebSocket Server Setup